Tips for a successful telehealth visit

-Using a video visit, your health care provider can address many of the same things they would during an in-office visit.
+Using a video visit, your health care provider can address many of the same things they would during an in-person visit.
 To have a video visit, you need a smartphone or computer with a camera and audio capabilities.

 With an in-person visit, you have the option to complete paperwork when you arrive in the office.
 For a telehealth visit, any updates to your medical history will need to be done online using MyChart e-Check-in or over the phone in advance of your visit.
-Similarly, any follow-up instructions will be provided to you online in your MyChart After-Visit Summary.
+Similarly, any follow-up instructions will be provided to you online in your MyChart After Visit Summary.
 Your provider can still prescribe you medications during a telehealth visit and refills are managed in the same way they normally are.

 Where should you be during your telehealth visit?

-Often patients start visits in areas where other people are nearby and become uncomfortable and want to go to another room.
+Often, patients start visits in areas where other people are nearby and become uncomfortable and want to go to another room.
 Consider the location you will have your telehealth visit space ahead of time and test your device in advance to ensure your doctor will be able to see and hear you clearly.
 If you are using a smartphone, you may need to have something to set your device on at eye-level so you can be hands-free during the visit.
 This can really add to the efficiency and experience of the visit.